 The Sara Bennett '92 Memorial Prize for Leadership in Student Journalism

 - “Established in memory of Sara Bennett ‘92 and awarded each year to a student who has shown distinguished writing skills, energy and commitment to the highest standard of student journalism.

 The Candace Carlucci Award

 - Named in honor of Candy Carlucci Backus '66 who served as director of the Skidmore College Alumni Association from 1976 - 1985.
-It is presented each year to a member of the senior class who exhibits boundless energy, contagious enthusiasm, and a capacity to energize all segments of the community, for it is those unique qualities which serve to insure the prosperity, security, and heart of Skidmore.
+It is presented each year to members of the senior class who exhibit boundless energy, contagious enthusiasm, and a capacity to energize all segments of the community, for it is those unique qualities which serve to insure the prosperity, security, and heart of Skidmore.

 The Charles S. & William P. Dake Community Service Award